evanniko1/growth_models_new_implementation/README.md

 set line 79 to true to save the dataframe as a CSV

 run line 86 to get an iteractive plot of the resulting limit cycles for all combinations of perturbations

+## TO-DO
+- list of packages
+- better way to define and pass dirs with perturbation specifications
+- update model definition to include the translation initiation efficiency parameter
+- provide more options for the ODE solver